 Real-time bus schedules takes the uncertainty out of riding the bus.
 Sometimes a bus arrives early and you have to choose whether to chase after it or wait for the next one.
 Other times the bus arrives late and you have to wait at the bus stop, looking down the road wondering when the bus will appear.
 If the weather is bad or you’re alone at the bus stop in the dark, you need to know exactly when your bus is coming at the very least for peace of mind.

-Once you’re zoomed in to where you need to pick up your bus, click on "arrival times" either on the left rail or after clicking on the appropriate pushpin.
+Once you’ve gotten the initial route and know where you need to pick up your bus, you can click on click on "Leave at" or "Arrive by" to get some options that will align with when you either want to leave or need to get there in time for an appointment.
 Please note that not only can you see real-time schedules, you also can get directions to the bus stop, save the stop to quickly bring it up in the future, and dive into StreetSide to make sure you know where the bus stop is all of which are benefits Bing offers over other sources of real time transit information.
-When you click on "arrival times", you’ll see the real time schedule for that bus stop.

 If you want to add this functionality into your own application, why not try our Directions plug-in in our Interactive SDK?
 Check out Create transit route (bing.com) and go to Microsoft.com/maps to find out more about or Bing Maps Maps for Enterprise Developer APIs and SDKs.